Home Columnists Martina Mulhall: Free fee health related courses in Northern Ireland

 And also that course duration is one year shorter in almost all of those programmes.

-The bulk of these courses are offered by Ulster University (UU), eight Allied Health Programmes (AHP) and two Nursing programmes.
+These are Department for Health-funded courses and the bulk of these courses are offered by Ulster University (UU), eight Allied Health Programmes (AHP) and two Nursing programmes.

 Seven of the eight AHPs are delivered at UU’s Derry campus.